David Ellefson: Second tenure with Megadeth and departure (2010–2021)

-The Lucid (2021–present)
+Post Megadeth projects (2021–present)

 Following his departure from Megadeth, Ellefson formed a new band named The Lucid.
-With Ellefson on bass, the band also consisted of drummer Mike Heller (Fear Factory, Malignancy), guitarist Drew Fortier (ex Bang Tango, Chuck Mosley), and vocalist Vinnie Dombroski (Sponge, Spys4Darwin).
-Between September and October 2021, the band release three singles; "Maggot Wind", "Damned", and "Hair".
-Their self-titled debut was released on October 15, 2021.
+With Ellefson on bass, the band also consists of drummer Mike Heller (Fear Factory, Malignancy), guitarist Drew Fortier, and vocalist Vinnie Dombroski (Sponge, Spys4Darwin).
+Between September and October 2021, the band released three singles; "Maggot Wind", "Damned", and "Hair".
+Their self-titled debut, The Lucid, was released on October 15, 2021.